pritis-spektra/dvlprprdctvtyghdepth/Lab06/Lab6.md

     ![](./media/image4.png)

-6. Allow the Copilot to create below tools:
+6. Review the response and then Allow the Copilot to create below tools:

     - add - adds two numbers